jyellick/obc-docs/protocol-spec.md

 *  Identity - Enrollment to get certificates or revoking a certificate
 *  Address - Target and source of a transaction
 *  Transaction - Unit of execution on the ledger
-*  Chaincode (Devops) - Program running on the ledger
+*  Chaincode - Program running on the ledger
 *  Blockchain - Contents of the ledger
 *  Network - Information about the blockchain network
 *  Storage - External store for files or documents
-*  Event - Sub/pub events on blockchain
+*  Event Stream - Sub/pub events on blockchain

 ## 6.1 REST Service
 The Open Blockchain REST service can be enabled (via configuration) on either validating or non-validating peers, but it is recommended to only enabled the REST service on non-validating peers on production networks.